Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Simulation Results

 In Table \ref{tab2}, we show the impact of the number of users $K$ with a given number of antennas $N$.
 It is shown that the normalized sum rates of all the DNNs decrease with $K$.
 This is because the multivariate function $\mathbf{V}^\star=f^\star(\mathbf{H})$ is less smooth and hence harder to learn with more users.
-To show this, we provide the SC of the precoding policy obtained by the WMMSE algorithm in Table \ref{tab_sc}, which is shown increasing with $K$ and decreasing with $N$.
+To show this, we provide the SC of the precoding policy obtained by the WMMSE algorithm in Table \ref{tab_sc}, which is shown increasing with $K$ and decreasing with $N$.\footnote{It is worth mentioning that if we do not normalize the disturbance in the definition \eqref{eq_def_sc} of SC, then the SC will decrease with $K$ when $K$ is small, which can not explain the trend of the learning performance.
+This validates the effectiveness of the defined SC.}